+Challenges and Opportunities of Developing or Introducing Case Management

 Introducing Case Management in Emergencies

-Emergencies are crises that overwhelm the resources and capacity of affected communities and societies to cope, and therefore require urgent action.
+Emergencies are humanitarian crises that can frequently overwhelm the resources and capacity of affected communities and societies to cope, and therefore require urgent action.
 Emergencies tend to fall into one of two categories:

 Sudden or rapid onset emergencies.